launchdarkly/launchpad-ui/.changeset/chatty-tables-attend.md

 - Add handlers for edit, cancel, and confirm actions
 - Use prop `isEditing` to allow full control over the read and edit modes
 - Add `@vanilla-extract/css` as a peer dependency for prop `layout` variant types
+- Use `useFocusWithin` to cancel edit on blur